-Beginning mid-January, European banks will become leaders in the so-called open banking movement—thanks to a regulatory directive—and must allow access to customer data to any third-party service approved by customers.
+Beginning mid-January, European banks became leaders in the so-called open banking movement—thanks to a regulatory directive—and must allow access to customer data to any third-party service approved by customers.
 The predictions for how PSD2 will change the landscape in Europe are far-reaching.

-This Open Banking Bootcamp will offer four hours of content on the why, what and how of open banking—both from the EU and U.S. perspective.
-This two-day web seminar—available live, or on demand— will allow bankers to understand the coming battle for the customer interface and, therefore, the customer relationship.
+The Open Banking Bootcamp offers four hours of content on the why, what and how of open banking—both from the EU and U.S. perspective.
+This web seminar—available on demand— will allow bankers to understand the coming battle for the customer interface and, therefore, the customer relationship.